GSS Quality Strategy

 Data quality is dependent on the data management processes of the organisation.
 If data are managed properly this results in high quality data.
 These data management processes include metadata management, data standardisation, data principles etc. In particular, using metadata, understanding the strengths and limitations and communicating this to users is important to quality.
 The Code of Practice for Statistics states that we should apply best practice in the management of data and data services.
 These standards should apply to both the department and any organisations collecting data on their behalf.

-In the ONS, the data management processes are mapped out in the ONS Data Strategy and is governed through various structures already existing in ONS along with a few new structures covering the gaps.
+In the Office for National Statistics (ONS), the data management processes are mapped out in the ONS Data Strategy and is governed through various structures already existing in ONS along with a few new structures covering the gaps.
 The strategy is underpinned by a principles-based data management framework, comprising a set of data and security principles and a set of data standards.
 While other departments may not have the same resource to dedicate to a full data framework, the ONS example provides the key messages that should be included for effective data management.

 |2.2 Foster relationships with data collectors and suppliers||Build and manage relationships with data collectors and suppliers through regular communication with them.
 If communication is managed by a separate team, terms should be set for what this communication entails.
 Use these relationships to establish an understanding of the quality assurance checks required and undertaken by the supplier, thus improving the quality of our data.||GSS|